What Is Schizotypal Personality Disorder And How Is It Treated?

 Schizotypal personality disorder defined

-A schizotypal personality disorder may have a genetic component.
+Schizotypal personality disorder may have a genetic component.
 Schizotypal disorders are more likely to show up in individuals who have a close relative with STPD.
 Although there seems to be a genetic link, researchers also believe that childhood problems may play a part.
 Abuse, neglect, and other hostile or neglectful behavior by parents or caregivers seem to contribute to the development of STPD.
 Research into the causes of schizotypal personality disorder is ongoing as researchers look for the genes that may be at fault, as well as social, familial, and environmental causes.

 Schizotypal personality disorder is not the same as schizophrenia.
-And people with schizotypal personality disorder are not destined to develop a psychotic disorder.
+In addition, people with schizotypal personality disorder are not destined to develop a psychotic disorder.
 Research shows that links between the two exist, but STPD can remain consistent over a lifetime without the development of schizophrenia.
 Those who have a family member with schizophrenia may be more susceptible to STPD, schizophrenia, and other personality disorders, but every situation is different.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.